tonyx/Sharpino/README.md

 ## SAMPLE 4
 Sample 4 uses SAFE stack (Fable/Elmish).
 The aggregates are rows of seats that I can book.
 A skeleton of Elmish client is provided.

+## SAMPLE 5
+Sample 5 will just replace SAMPLE 4. uses SAFE stack (Fable/Elmish).
+Use the common SAFE stack basic operation for running and testing (under the directory Sharpino.Sample.5)
+Please just look at the domain, and don't care that much about the u.i.
+(Elmish part).

 ## Tests on eventstoredb.
 EventStroreDb is not mantained that much at the moment

 The following line needs to stay commented out.